 You can simplify their wardrobe and choose items that are easy to put on and take off on their own.
 Pants with elastic waistbands, loose shirts, basic clasps, and large zippers are all user-friendly options that make getting dressed a fuss-free task.
 Laying out clothing ahead of time, or creating a capsule wardrobe, can help to achieve an easy, put-together look.

-For bath time, make sure their space is easily accessible and safe for independent use; install safety rails and provide a sturdy shower chair, when necessary.
+For bath time, make sure their space is easily accessible and safe for independent use; install safety rails and provide a sturdy shower chair to prevent a dangerous fall.
 If your loved one is not able to independently complete these tasks, be sure your approach and delivery is respectful and upholds their dignity.
 Communicate what you are going to do, step by step, as you assist them in bathing or dressing.

 Meals are best served in the same location each day, providing consistency and familiarity for your loved one.
 Simple, everyday tasks such as eating meals tend to take longer for dementia patients, so be sure to allow ample time for meals.
 Though your loved one may no longer be able to independently prepare their meals, they can still be a part of the process in other ways.
 Give them appropriate tasks like dressing the salad, setting the table, or helping with meal planning, when it applies.